-In the HSC course the activities of designing and producing that were studied in the Preliminary course are synthesized and applied.
-This culminates in the development and realization of a Major Design Project and a case study of an innovation Students should select and use the wide range of skills and knowledge developed in the Preliminary course, appropriate to their selected project.
-They must also relate the techniques and technologies used in industrial and commercial settings to those used in the development of design projects.
+synthesized and applie case study of an innova developed in the Prelin d.
+This culminates in the development and realization of a Magation Students should select and use the wide range of skills arminary course, appropriate to their selected project.
+They mus blogies used in industrial and commercial settings to those used jor Design Project and a nd knowledge t also relate the Elective Fee: \$60